Hackberry, Arizona: History

 Hackberry almost became a ghost town again, but members of the Grigg family have lived there since the 1890s and continue to live there.
 Six generations of the Grigg family are buried in the Hackberry cemetery.

 In 1992, itinerant artist Bob Waldmire re-opened the Hackberry General Store as a Route 66 tourism information post and souvenir shop on the former Northside Grocery site.

 Waldmire sold the store to John and Kerry Pritchard in 1998 due to local disputes regarding the environmental and aesthetic impact of quarries, which by that time were establishing themselves in the area to remove local stone for use in landscaping.

 The store remains in operation with a collection of vintage cars from the heyday of U.S. Route 66 in Arizona; in 2008, its owners donated land for a new fire hall to be built for the community.

 Geography

-Hackberry is in eastern Mohave County along Arizona State Route 66, 28 mi northeast of Kingman, the county seat, and 60 mi west of Seligman.
+Hackberry is in eastern Mohave County along SR 66, 28 mi northeast of Kingman, the county seat, and 60 mi west of Seligman.
 Hackberry Road runs south from the town, leading 21 mi to U.S. Route 93 south of Interstate 40.

 According to the U.S. Census Bureau, the Hackberry CDP has an area of 17.6 sqmi, all land.
 The town sits at the west end of Truxton Canyon, followed by Route 66 as it climbs to the east.
 Truxton Wash flows northwest into the endorheic Hualapai Valley, ending at Red Lake 27 mi from Hackberry.

 Education

-Most of the community is in the Hackberry School District.
-A portion of the community is in the Valentine Elementary School District.
+Most of the CDP is in the Hackberry School District.
+A portion of the CDP is in the Valentine Elementary School District.